robotology/natural-speech/README.md

 This toolbox uses the Parallel Computing Matlab toolbox.
 It can either run with GPUs or not.

-Acknowledgment.
+Acknowledgements.
 This work was funded by the European Commision project Poeticon++ (grant agreement 288382).